Pruthvi9084/DBMS-Economy-Database-With-UI/README.md

 * Once everything is setup run : streamlit run main.py

 Performing CRUD Operations
-Execute the respective Python scripts for CRUD operations:

 Create_d.py for inserting new values into tables.
 Read_d.py for reading data from tables.
 Update_d.py for updating tuples within tables.